allbad/allbad.github.io/_posts/2015-01-21-how-to-write-a-blog.md

 ---
 layout: post
-title: BHow to Write a Blog
+title: How to Write a Blog
 ---